stephen-bunn/groveco_challenge/README.md

 [![Code Style: Black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/python/black)

 This repository is a potential solution of the GroveCo coding challenge as found [here](https://github.com/groveco/code-challenge).
-This module is implemented 100% with Python and provides a tool to find a location close a given address or zipcode.
+This module is implemented 100% with Python and provides a tool to find a location close to a given address or zip code.

 ## Structure